 The long-term healthcare trend is generally lower than the short-term healthcare trend used to update premiums and expected claims in the following fiscal year because such short-term increases are generally not sustainable in the long-term.
 That is, if healthcare benefit costs are assumed to increase by nine percent per year in the long-term while the cost for other goods and services increase at a rate less than six percent per year, then in the long run the general economy would include a disproportionate share of expenditures allocated to healthcare benefits.
 Consequently, long-term retiree healthcare actuarial models generally assume that the initial trend rate will eventually grade down to a more sustainable level.
-For this valuation, the 2012 trend rate is based on actual premium increases from calendar year 2011 to calendar year 2012, which resulted in a trend increase of approximately 2.30 percent for premiums and 3.00 percent for per capita claims.
-For 2013 and beyond we assumed an initial healthcare trend rate of 9.00 percent decreasing each year over the next seven years until the ultimate rate of 4.50 percent is reached.
+For this valuation, the 2013 trend rates are based on actual premium increases from calendar 2012 to 2013.
+The Employer Group Waiver Plan (EGWP), as explained in the following section, significantly decreased the Medicare premium rates from CY 2012 to CY 2013 (by approximately 15 percent for the Preferred Provider Organizations (PPO) and 6 percent for the Health Maintenance Organizations (HMO).
+The Basic (non- Medicare) premium rates increased by approximately 15 percent for the PPOs and 8 percent for the HMOs.
+For 2014 and beyond we assumed an initial healthcare trend rate of 9.00 percent decreasing each year over the next seven years until the ultimate rate of 4.50 percent is reached.